This company combines impressive quality with a generous valuation: Sumo Logic Inc. (SUMO) - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Dec 15 when McCord Jennifer sold 4,989 shares for $8.30 per share.
 The transaction valued at 41,429 led to the insider holds 194,995 shares of the business.

 Chettiar Suku Krishnaraj sold 45,554 shares of SUMO for $378,280 on Dec 15.
 The Chief Marketing Officer now owns 315,305 shares after completing the transaction at $8.30 per share.
 On Dec 15, another insider, Beedgen Christian, who serves as the Director of the company, sold 11,339 shares for $8.30 each.
 As a result, the insider received 94,159 and left with 2,235,184 shares of the company.